About Pius X: Academics

 As a high school, we face an admirable yet daunting task: to help students develop the skills to succeed in life, college, careers and beyond.
 We partner with parents (the primary educators) to help each student deepen their faith and knowledge, providing opportunities for them to pursue their talents and passions in a Christ-centered, Catholic environment.

 Regardless of the vocation students are called to, Pius X prepares them to achieve meaningful, faith-filled lives.
-To continue expanding on 62 years of academic excellence, next fall we’ll open the Msgr.
+To continue expanding on 60+ years of academic excellence, in 2019 we opened the Msgr.
 James D. Dawson Learning Center, a 15-classrooms, 22,000 sq. ft. addition with amazing new opportunities in: